shivrajpatare/FUTURE_PE_01/README.md

 Paste the above mentioned prompt from the document according to your requirements

-USE CHATGPT FOR PROMPT: https://chatgpt.com/
+USE CHATGPT FOR PROMPT &  IMAGE GENERATION: https://chatgpt.com/

-CLAUDE.AI FOR IMPROVING THE IMAGE PROMPT: https://claude.ai/

-AND COPILOT FOR IMAGE GENERATION: https://copilot.microsoft.com/chats/CrM2sJqMKcyQWxTCKBbuy
+AND COPILOT IMPROVING THE IMAGE PROMPT: https://copilot.microsoft.com/chats/CrM2sJqMKcyQWxTCKBbuy